marlonrichert/zsh-autocomplete/README.md

 #### Make <kbd>Tab</kbd> and <kbd>Shift</kbd><kbd>Tab</kbd> change the selection in the menu
-This makes <kbd>Tab</kbd> and <kbd>Shift</kbd><kbd>Tab</kbd> move the selection in the menu right and left, respectively, instead of exiting the menu or exiting menu search:
+This makes <kbd>Tab</kbd> and <kbd>Shift</kbd><kbd>Tab</kbd> move the selection in the menu right and left, respectively, instead of exiting the menu:
 ```sh
 bindkey -M menuselect              '^I'         menu-complete
 bindkey -M menuselect "$terminfo[kcbt]" reverse-menu-complete